What is a Spent Conviction?

 A word of warning: please do not think that a spent conviction is the panacea to protecting your record.
 Those who receive spent convictions will still have those matters populated on their criminal record when attending court.

-If you are pleading not guilty you should not settle or plead guilty on the basis that your conviction will be spent.
-There are a number of ways that a spent conviction can still impact your life.
+If you are pleading not guilty, you should not settle or plead guilty because your conviction will be spent.
+A spent conviction can still impact your life in a number of ways.

 Offences for breaching the Act